- Alcoholics Anonymous

-St. Paul’s operates a food pantry and serves as the only distribution site for Fair Foods located in Cambridge.
-During the COVID-19 crisis, volunteers are distributing prepacked bags of fresh produce, bread, and nonperishable items.
-All are welcome to come and pick up a bag between 10am and 12am on Saturdays in the courtyard outside the church.
+St. Paul Parish has run a food pantry every Saturday for several years.
+During the COVID-19 crisis, volunteers are distributing prepacked bags of fresh fruit, vegetables, bread, desserts, and nonperishable items.
+Anyone is welcome to come and pick up a bag between 10:00 and 12:00 on Saturdays in the courtyard outside the church.
 Bags are free and you do not need to be a Cambridge resident or show ID.
 Since the pandemic began, new partnerships with two food rescue organizations, Food for Free and Food Link, have allowed us to remain open even when other food pantries closed temporarily.

-The pantry relies on the generosity of parishioners to keep its shelves stocked.
-Items that are commonly requested include cereal, oatmeal, peanut butter, tuna, dry black or other beans, plain white rice, coffee, shelf milk (Parmalat), juice, pasta sauce, and soup.
-Donations of paper or plastic grocery bags, toothpaste, shampoo, toilet paper, and laundry detergent are also welcome.
-Donations may be left in the church vestibule between 8am–5pm each day (non-perishable only, please).
+The pantry relies on the generosity of parishioners and neighbors to keep the shelves stocked.
+Priority items include cereal, oatmeal, crackers, peanut butter, tuna, dry or canned beans, plain rice, pasta, coffee, shelf stable milk (quarts size containers), pasta sauce, and soup.
+Clean dry paper or plastic grocery bags are also welcome.
+Donations may be left in the church vestibule when the church is open for Sunday or weekday masses.

 Harvard Catholic Center

 The Harvard Catholic Center invites students, faculty, alumni and the greater university community to grow into a meaningful relationship with Jesus Christ through the Roman Catholic tradition of worship, inquiry, prayer, and service to develop informed and compassionate individuals who use their intellectual and spiritual gifts for the benefit of the Church and the World.

 Visit https://www.harvardcatholic.org to learn more about our vibrant community and upcoming events.